 Al discovers Lou’s true profession and her restaurant’s fate as a result of his review.
 The charade of lies that develop to prevent Lou from ever discovering this creates a tangled web that ultimately turns into a dumpster fire for Al. How will Lou recover from losing her restaurant and a broken heart?
 How will Al salvage the betrayal of the woman he loves while continuing his writing career?
 Well…you will just have to read the book to find out.

 Overall, I enjoyed this lighthearted, somewhat predictable book.
 It kind of reads like a Lifetime Movie, but yet has several twists that I felt were clever enough to keep me entertained and wanting to read more.
 The characters are likable and the author does such a good job promoting Milwaukee that I am ready to book a flight!
 I ultimately chose this book because it had to do with food and that is a continual theme throughout.
 It is after all my quest to sweetly discover all things baked.
 The descriptions of dishes and desserts will have your mouth watering and your stomach growling.
-If food and baking and all things related captivate you then the lingo and drama that surrounds running a restaurant will entice you and this book will be an enjoyable escape.
+If food and baking and all things related captivate you then the lingo and drama that surrounds running a restaurant will entice you and The Coincidence of Coconut Cake will be an enjoyable escape.